davidkpiano/react-redux-form/docs/api/Control.md

   'user': { name: '' },
 }));

 // in component's render() method
 <Control.text model="user.name" />
 ```

 It can also be a function that returns a string model.
 See [the documentation on tracking](../guides/tracking.md) for more information.

+## `render={() => ...}`
+_(Function)_: A function that receives a field object and returns a react node.
+A field object includes:

+- `modelValue` - the model value for the given model
+- `viewValue` - the view value for the given model (read "Custom Controls: Model and View Values")
+- `fieldValue` - the field value for the given model
+- `onChange` - the onChange handler to be used for this field
+- `onFocus` - the onFocus handler to be used for this field
+- `onBlur` - the onBlur handler to be used for this field
+- `onKeyPress` - the onKeyPress handler to be used for this field

 ## `mapProps={{...}}`
 _(Object | Function)_: A custom mapping from props provided by `Control` to props received by the component.
 Can be: